 When outcomes improve and pricing fluctuations are better managed, everyone benefits.
-Over the past five years, Portico has kept rate increases well below the national average.
-In 2019, our rate increase was 4.5%, in 2020 it was 4%, and in 2021, it went down further to 3.5%.
+Over the past five years, Portico has kept health plan rate increases well below the national average.
+In 2019, our rate increase was 4.5%, in 2020 it was 4%, and in 2021, 3.5%.

 Better Employee (and organizational) Well-Being